 - having low levels of high-density lipoprotein, or “good,” cholesterol

-- having a diagnosis of diabetes, in which the body cannot effectively remove sugar from the bloodstream
+- having diabetes, in which the body cannot effectively remove sugar from the bloodstream

 - having obesity